rozap/joinery/README.md

 Our `Pager` module is going to have just two external functions, `start/3` and `next/3`. `start` will take the four-four, row ordering, and page size, and it will start a new process which will accept messages and then call itself recursively. `next/1` will take the pid of that process and will send a message to advance the page, then wait for a reply with the rows that it got.

-We can write some really simple tests like this
+We can write some really simple tests like this in `test/pager_test.exs`
 ```elixir
 defmodule PagerTest do
   use ExUnit.Case